Characteristics of Dilutional Anemia

 Dilutional Anemia in Chronic Kidney Disease and Heart Failure Patients

-A recent study demonstrates that red blood cell volume does not correlated well with low hemoglobin concentration in heart failure and cirrhosis patients, suggesting that changes in plasma volume is the main pathology for anemia in these patients.
-In fact, in 39% of patients the main cause for anemia was an expanded PV.
+Studies demonstrate that red blood cell volume does not correlate well with low hemoglobin concentration in heart failure and cirrhosis patients, suggesting that changes in plasma volume are the main pathology for anemia in these patients.
+In fact, for up to 39% of patients, the main cause for anemia was an expanded PV.

 In another study, eighteen CKD patients undergoing hemodialysis were anemic as determined by hemoglobin concentration.
 Of these patients, only nine (50%) were anemic related to low red blood cell volume whereas all patients displayed elevated plasma volume.
 This study hence confirms the shortcomings of basing anemia diagnosis on the assessment of hemoglobin concentration alone.

 The diagnosis of anemia, based on low hemoglobin concentration may be seriously flawed by alterations in plasma volume.
 This has potential implications for patient treatment as it may be argued that patients with dilutional anemia should be treated for their elevated plasma volume while anemic patients should be treated for their low red blood cell volume.
-Nonetheless, patients diagnosed with anemia and dilutional anemia are today treated indifferently.
+Blood volume measurement could easily ensure that patients diagnosed with anemia and dilutional anemia were treated correctly according to the cause of their illness.

-Detalo automatically determines total blood volume, red blood cell volume and plasma volume in humans in a rapid, safe and precise manner.
+Detalo blood volume analyzers determine total blood volume, red blood cell volume, and plasma volume in humans in a rapid, safe, and precise manner.